 In 2006, as my recovery took hold, I began to harness anxiety and recovery as creative fuel.
 In 2010, I published a novel about OCD called Food and Worry.
 The publication date was almost exactly five years after my worst OCD episode.
 I’m curious to learn about other people’s “recovery anniversaries.”

 If you are suffering, here’s my unsolicited advice: Try to treat yourself gently, especially when you think you did A Bad Thing by giving in to compulsions.
 Lapses are part of recovery, not the loss of it.
 The tyrant in your head will second-guess you no matter what you do.
 That voice of dread is terrified, terrifying, loud, and repetitively destructive.
 Demote it by making it your pesky backseat driver.
 You can steer without it.

 If you feel like you keep falling, just keep getting up.
 Anxiety will always accompany us, but it doesn’t have to be excessive.
 You’ll learn to distrust the scolding voice in your head, instead of doubting yourself.

-Becky Wolsk writes and quilts through her cottage industry of Text Isle Patchwork .
-She’s written two novels and will publish The Text Isle Patchwork Cookbook in November 2011.
-She blogs and she’s @GoalsGamified on Twitter.
+Becky Wolsk writes and quilts through her cottage industry of Text Isle Patchwork.
+She’s written two novels and she published The Text Isle Patchwork Cookbook in 2011.